CausticLab/hass-configurator-docker/README.md

       - "./data/configurator-config:/config"
       - "./data/config:/hass-config"
 ```
-Please remember to change the tag to your architecture

 #### Configuration
 Be sure to map the config folder of your homeassistant instance to the configurator container and set the `basepath` in your configuration.